CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/preallocation-of-a-batch-number.md

 # Preallocation of a Batch Number

-A Batch number can be allocated on creation of a manufacturing order or on its status change.
+In manufacturing and inventory management, batch number preallocation ensures accurate tracking and efficient production processes.
+This feature allows batch numbers to be assigned either at the creation of a manufacturing order or when its status changes, improving traceability and control over production.

 ---

 ## Configuration

-- This is a general setting; therefore, all items that are batch traced within production will be managed this way.
+- This is a general setting; therefore,  meaning all batch-traced items in production will follow this rule.
 - Create a batch template using the [Batch Template Definition](../../item-details/batch-serial-template-definition.md).
-- Check the Batch Number generated at the MOR checkbox and choose one of the options.
-When choosing one of the Status options, the batch will be generated on the appropriate status change or upon creating a Manufacturing Order with the specified status.
+- Enable the Batch Number generated at the MOR checkbox and select an option: If a status-based option is selected, the batch number will be generated upon a status change or when creating a Manufacturing Order (MO) with that status.

 ![Configuration](./media/preallocation-of-a-batch-number/configuration.webp)

 :::caution
-    Note that when the Batch Number generated at the MOR option is checked, it is impossible to use Classification and MOR Number options on a Batch Template.
+    When the Batch Number generated at the MOR option is enabled, the Classification and MOR Number options in a Batch Template cannot be used.
 :::

 ## Manufacturing Order

-The Batch Number has been allocated.
-You can check it on the Others tab.
+Once the batch number is allocated, it can be viewed under the Others tab.

 :::note
     If you search for the batch number within the additional batch details, no record will appear, as the record has not updated the Additional Batch Details object.